A.S. Agribusiness Emphasis

-Why Agribusiness?This two-year program is designed to allow students to attain employment upon graduation in production agriculture and other agriculture related endeavors such as agriculture banking, agriculture sales, crop adjusting, and farm and ranch management.
+Why Agribusiness?This two-year (61 credit) emphasis is designed to allow students to attain employment upon graduation in production agriculture and other agriculture-related endeavors such as agriculture banking, agriculture sales, crop adjusting, and farm and ranch management.
+Students may also transfer to four-year programs like Montana State University—Bozeman’s College of Agriculture and complete a baccalaureate degree in two additional years.

 |First Year - Fall Semester 15 Credits||Credits|